zelishe/ngrx-rest/README.md

 ## <a id="DispatchingRequestsToBackendApi"></a> Dispatching requests to backend API

-### Sending and receiving data from/to the backend

 Each of your entity services have the following methods to request data manipulations.

 **findAll(filter: any)**